+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES in turn inspire public confidence in agency adjudication.
+Agencies can engage with such groups to help increase availability and awareness of nonlawyer representation and assistance in these communities.
 There are barriers to increasing availability of nonlawyer representation and assistance, including barriers that agencies may be able to address through their rules regarding representation and assistance.
 Agencies vary in their requirements, oversight, and encouragement of such representation and assistance.
 Overly burdensome requirements for representatives to establish their qualifications or to become accredited to practice before particular agencies can unnecessarily reduce the availability of nonlawyer representation.
+While reasonable requirements for qualification or accreditation, as well as continuing education, help ensure the quality and competence of representation, overly burdensome requirements can unnecessarily reduce the availability of nonlawyer representation.
 When agencies do not affirmatively inform participants of the availability of such representation or assistance, participants may not be aware of these resources.
 The issue of nonlawyer representation and assistance has been a long-standing concern of the Administrative Conference.
 As early as 1986, the Conference recommended that agencies permit and encourage nonlawyer representation and assistance because of the substantial number of individuals needing or desiring representation and assistance in filling out forms, filing claims, and appearing in agency proceedings who were unable to afford or otherwise obtain such representation or assistance by lawyers.
 In 2023, the Conference adopted two recommendations addressing agency adjudicatory processes that encourage agencies to allow participants in many adjudications "to be represented by a lawyer or a lay person with relevant expertise" and to establish "rules authorizing accredited or qualified nonlawyer representatives to practice before the agency."
-And in 2024, the Conference's Chair released Model Rules of Representative Conduct, that, among other topics, address the qualifications and conduct of nonlawyer representatives.

-This Recommendation expands on the Conference's previous recommendations by identifying best practices for incorporating and increasing representation and assistance by permitting broader practice by nonlawyers in different types of adjudicative systems and

-&lt;sup>9 Admin.
-Conf. of the U.S., Recommendation 86-1, Nonlawyer Assistance and Representation, 51 Fed.
+And in 2024, the Conference's Chair released Model Rules of Representative Commented [CA2]: Proposed Amendment from Council #1 (see associated amendments at paragraphs 4, 7, and 8) The amendments proposed here and in paragraphs 4, 7, and 8 clarify that agencies must consider how agency-imposed requirements affect the availability of representation.
+Admin, Conf. of the U.S., Recommendation 86-1, supra note 1, at 25,642.
+Nonlawyer Assistance and Representation, 51 Fed.
 Reg.
 25641 (July 16, 1986).

-&lt;sup>10 Admin.
+10 Admin.
 Conf. of the U.S., Recommendation 2023-5, Best Practices for Adjudication Not Involving an Evidentiary Hearing, 89 Fed.
 Reg.
 1509 (Jan.
 10, 2024).

-&lt;sup>11 Admin.
+11 Admin.
 Conf. of the U.S., Recommendation 2023-6, Identifying and Reducing Burdens on the Public in Administrative Proceedings, 89 Fed.
 Reg.
 1511 (Jan.
 10, 2024).

-&lt;sup>12 ADMIN.
-CONF.
-OF THE U.S., MODEL RULES OF REPRESENTATIVE CONDUCT (2024).
-The Model Rules were developed by a working group of public- and private-sector representatives.

-providing guidance to make processes governing nonlawyer representation and assistance more accessible and transparent.

-RECOMMENDATION